At a glance:

 Of course, as entities that are ultimately accountable to the public and who must maintain trust and accountability in driving their mandates, government agencies will require these supports to offer more than just enabling communication and collaboration for a hybrid work setup.
 To serve the public and support higher objectives, they’ll also require tools that can provide the following:

 As more critical tasks and workflows shift online, outages become a bigger organizational risk, and disruptions to communication capabilities, whether scheduled or unplanned, will take a bigger bite out of agency performance.
-Communications for a hybrid era requires the highest standard of reliability written into their SLAs, because governments simply can’t afford for the lights to go out.
+Communications for a hybrid era require the highest standard of reliability written into their SLAs, because governments simply can’t afford for the lights to go out.

 From individuals’ personal health and financial data to literal state secrets, government agencies deal with—and must protect—some of the most sensitive information that exists.
 But the decentralization of work and increased reliance on the cloud and digital tools of hybrid work also expands agencies’ risk exposure.
 Tools need to employ robust state-of-the-art security measures to address these risks.